 2083 Lawrenceville Road, Lawrenceville, NJ 08648-3099

 Barbara Franz (Ph.D.
 Syracuse University) is Professor of Political Science.
-Her research interests juxtapose the phenomenon of mass migrations and refugee movements and what they mean for the stability of nations, the increasing potential of culture clashes within societies, and the root causes of migration movements, violence, terror, and genocide, as recently seen in Rwanda, Bosnia and Darfur.
-Her book, Uprooted and Unwanted: Bosnian Rufugees in Austria and the United States (Texas A&M University Press, 2005) focuses on the experience of Bosnian refugees, especially women, in two host countries with vastly different settlement and social welfare policies.
-In the aftermath of September 11, 2011, Dr. Franz turned her research interest toward security studies, seeking to delineate the future of migrant and refugee policies within the new security regimes in the U.S. and Europe.
-Her research interests further include the criminalization and marginalization of migrants in the post-Cold War era, refugees' acclimatization methods within new host societies, and gender and feminist perspectives in immigration and refugee studeis.
-Her articles have appeared in such journals as New Political Science, Journal of Ethnic and Migration Studies, European Journal of Women Studies, Feminist Review, AWR Bulletin, and the e-journal borderlands.
-Dr. Franz teaches Global Politics, U.S. Foreign and Security Policy, Nationalism in World Politics, and Politics of Exile, Asylum and Diaspora as well as other Political Science courses at Rider.
+Her research interests juxtapose the phenomenon of mass migrations and refugee movements and what they mean for the stability of nations, the increasing potential of culture clashes within societies, and the root causes of migration movements, violence, terror, and genocide, as recently seen in Rwanda, Bosnia and Syria.
+Her book, Uprooted and Unwanted: Bosnian Refugees in Austria and the United States (Texas A&M University Press, 2005) focuses on the experience of Bosnian refugees, especially women, in two host countries with vastly different settlement and social welfare policies.
+In the aftermath of September 11, 2011, Dr. Franz turned her research interests toward security studies, seeking to delineate the future of migrant and refugee policies within the new security regimes in the U.S. and Europe, specifically focusing on the criminalization and marginalization of migrants in the post-Cold War era, refugees' acclimatization methods within host societies, and gender and feminist perspectives in immigration and refugee studies.
+Her most recent book Immigrant Youth, Hip Hop and Online Games: Alternative Approaches to the Incorporation of Working-class and Second Generation Migrant Teens is forthcoming by Lexington Press.
+Her articles have appeared in such journals as International Studies Perspectives, New Political Science, Journal of Ethnic and Migration Studies, European Journal of Women Studies, Feminist Review, AWR Bulletin, and the e-journal borderlands.
+Dr. Franz teaches Global Politics, U.S. Foreign and Security Policy, Nationalism in World Politics, Gender, War and Peace and Politics of Exile, Asylum and Diaspora as well as other Political Science courses at Rider.

 - RIDER UNIVERSITY